sharontherese/sharon-kabel/content/post/carmelites-journal/index.md

  - carmelites
 ---

-Each year, I run searches for the Carmelite martyrs of Compiegne to see if I can find them in 18th century art, newspapers, pamphlets, etc. This year's finding was an issue of the Journal de Paris.
+Each year, I run searches for the Carmelite martyrs of Compiegne to see where I can find them in the historical record.[^1] This year's finding was an issue of the Journal de Paris.[^2]

 The Journal de Paris was a long-running daily newspaper in Paris.
 During the French Revolution, Journal issues typically began with the section "Convention Nationale," with summaries of the sessions (seances) from the day before.
 There were also occasional sections for Musique, Variete, Commune de Paris, and Municipalite de Paris.